Recipe by prime47

 The sugar was not needed, too much crust or not enough chocolate.

-These are the Magic Cookie Bars from the Eagle Brand can wrapper.
-I've been making them for 20 years!
+I've been making these for 20 years!
 You don't need the white sugar in the crust, it is overkill.
 I've always doubled the toppings.
 Those can be changed to suit your own tastes.
 Use butterscotch, peanut butter, or milk chocolate chips for a different taste.
 I usually use pecans but almonds and walnuts are great too.
 Make your life easier by lining the pan with aluminum foil.
 Let the bars cool after baking, then just lift them out.

 Love these, but they are very rich.
 Went with the advice of others and used a smaller pan, which did made them thicker bar.
 Next time I may not use a whole of sweeten condense milk to cut down a bit on the richness.